InAbsencia/inabsentia.io/src/_posts/2017-01-03-Archlinux-And-The-Aspect-Of-Ricing.markdown

 {: style="text-align: justify;"}

 After you've gotten familiar with how ricing works, I would suggest that you use some kind of version control software to keep track of all your configuration files
 (or so called dotfiles.)
-This is a great idea, since if you need to reinstall your system or if you want to try another Linux distribution, you won't to need start all over again with ricing your system.
+This is a great idea, since if you need to reinstall your system or if you want to try another Linux distribution on new hardware, you won't to need start all over again with ricing your system.
 I would suggest using Git or similar to version control your dotfiles and perhaps look into GNU Stow for managing them.
 That's how I do it.
+{: style="text-align: justify;"}

+If you feel like you've got what it takes to jump into the world of ricing, I would suggest taking a look at the following subreddit, <a href="https://reddit.com/r/unixporn">/r/unixporn</a>.
+This is a subreddit where people upload images of their so called "rices", and its very common to leave a link to the dotfiles which has been used for the rice.
+You are fully able to explore and learn from these dotfiles, since they are mostly linked from a version controlled repository.
+If you fall in love with a certain rice that you see, you could always try to download their dotfiles and see if you can make them fit onto your own system.
+Disclaimer: It is possible, but it can require a lot of rewriting of the dotfiles, anyhow, it's still a great way to learn from and might help you understand how to use and write your own configuration files in the future.
+So, if you want to get started immediately, go to the unixporn subreddit and start exploring.
+I wish you a great journey!
 {: style="text-align: justify;"}
 <hr>
 <br>